Contextuality in anomalous heat flow: Summary and outlook

 In this paper, we demonstrated that heat flow inversion, caused by initial correlations between two-qubit unitary interactions that conserve total energy \textit{cannot} be described by generalized noncontextual models when the interaction happens in certain intervals of time $0<t<\tau_c$.
 These results introduce the notion of critical times $\tau_c$ governing dynamical nonclassicality.

 For the kind of qubit interactions we have investigated, a coherent effect in the heat flow (either reversing the flow or increasing it in the standard direction) must be present to allow for a violation of the noncontextual inequalities we have introduced.
-We also show analogous results for two qutrits interacting via a partial SWAP, indicating that the search for similar conclusions in higher dimensional systems can be further explored.
+We also show analogous results for {two qudits, with any dimension $d$,} interacting via a partial SWAP, { indicating that similar conclusions in higher dimensional systems are true for a large class of applicable interactions, and can be further explored for more general interactions}.

 As an application of our findings, we use the experimental parameters of Ref.~\cite{Micadei_2019} to show that the connection we find between contextuality and reversal of the spontaneous direction of heat flow can be tested by existing quantum hardware and state-of-the-art manipulation of quantum resources.
 For an experimental test, a robust account on the critical time $\tau_c$ could be found by extending Theorems~\ref{theorem: Lostaglio alpha},~\ref{theorem: sequential transformations}, and~\ref{theorem_3} to consider experimental imperfections.